LoginRadius/docs/content/guide/enable-force-logout/index.md

-#What is Force Logout?
+#Enable Force Logout

-Force Logout enables you to expire all active sessions of the customer account on Password Reset or Change, except the session in which the password has been reset/changed.This can be done by the following steps:
+Force Logout enables you to expire all active sessions of the consumer account on Password Reset or Change, except the session in which the password has been reset/changed.This can be done by the following steps:

-##Step1 :Navigation
+##Step 1:Navigation
 1. To access **Session Management** options, login to your [LoginRadius Dashboard](https://dashboard.loginradius.com/dashboard) account
 2. From the left navigation panel, click **Security** and then navigate to the **Session Management** section.
 3. Click the down arrow or anywhere within the section and the **Session Management** screen will appear